William Worsley (cricketer, born 1869)

-William Worsley (11 September 1869 – 13 November 1918) was an English cricketer active from 1903 to 1913 who played for Lancashire.
-He was born in Wandsworth and died in Accrington.
-He was a coal miner who played for Church in the Lancashire League.
-He appeared in 136 first-class matches as a right-handed tail end batsman and wicketkeeper.
-He scored 628 runs with a highest score of 37* and held 239 catches with 45 stumpings.
+William Worsley (11 September 1869 – 13 November 1918) was an English cricketer, active from 1903 to 1913, who played for Lancashire.
+He was born in Wandsworth, and died in Accrington.
+Worsley was a coal miner who played for Church in the Lancashire League.

+Worsley was a wicket-keeper, and he appeared in 136 first-class matches, holding 239 catches and completing 45 stumpings.
+As a batsman, he was a right-handed tail-ender, scoring 628 career runs with a highest score of 37*.
 In 1907, Worsley equalled the still-unbeaten world record of being dismissed without scoring in six consecutive innings.

-Cricket writer and journalist Neville Cardus relates the story of Worsley’s debut for Lancashire at Edgbaston.
-He celebrated his call up with a crême de menthe before standing up to stumps for the bowling of the fast Walter Brearley effecting two brilliant catches down the leg side.
+Cricket writer and journalist Neville Cardus related the story of Worsley’s debut for Lancashire at Edgbaston.
+He celebrated his call up with a crême de menthe before standing up to the stumps for the fast bowling of Walter Brearley, and holding two "brilliant" catches down the leg side.